davilinfo/confisaic_2020/backend/README.md

 /*open the baseClasses folder and specify the restaurant address, passphrase in RestaurantInfo.js file*/

 /*Configuring new food type inside luxury restaurant running a dish command to include all the menu items of your restaurant from inside of restaurant_sidechains folder.
+First all lets give some lsk to restaurant account with the following command*/

+node dish_commands/balance_request.js | tee >(curl -X POST -H "Content-Type: application/json" -d @- localhost:4000/api/transactions)

-Change the file menu_transaction_request.js properly and then run the following command from the restaurant_sidechain folder:*/
+/*Change the file menu_transaction_request.js properly and then run the following command from the restaurant_sidechain folder:*/

 node dish_commands/menu_transaction_request.js | tee >(curl -X POST -H "Content-Type: application/json" -d @- localhost:4000/api/transactions)